Explore comprehensive details and frequently asked questions about your stay at our Jamaica villa in Montego Bay.

 What is the weather like?

 Jamaica enjoys typical Caribbean weather: 80’s by day and 70’s at night.
 Winter to summer variance is only 10 degrees.
-It is more likely to rain in May or June and September or October than in other months.
+You can sometimes get afternoon showers and rain in May or June and September or October, more so than in other months.

 What currency should I use and is there a nearby ATM?

-US dollars are accepted island-wide.
+US dollars are accepted (and preferred) island-wide.
 Exchange rates vary if you choose to purchase Jamaican dollars (JAD).
-You can see the latest Jamaican-USD conversion rate for reference.
-Credit cards are accepted at Round Hill, grocery stores, and most restaurants.
+You can do a google search or use this currency calculator to see the latest Jamaican-USD conversion rate for reference.
+Credit cards are accepted at the Tryall Club & Resort, grocery stores, and most restaurants.
 Local street and market vendors typically accept US dollars or JAD.
 There are several ATMs in Montego Bay and one in the nearby town of Hopewell.

 Is Jamaica safe?

 Very safe, if you are sensible.
 Use the same caution in Montego Bay that you would use in any large city.
-Coconut Cottage is very secure and has a full staff on the property during the day as well as night security for your peace of mind.
+Coconut Cottage is away from the hustle and bustle of the city and is very secure and has a full staff on the property during the day as well as night security for your peace of mind.
 If you choose to bring jewelry, cash, etc., the villa has lockable in-room safes for your valuables.

 Will my cell phone work?

-Take your U.S. cell phone.
-It will probably work.
-To be sure, call your provider to ask whether your cell will work in Jamaica and if you have an international plan.
+Take your cell phone.
+It will most likely work perfectly fine and without any issues.
+To be sure, call your cell phone provider to ask whether your cell plan will work in Jamaica and if you have an international calling and data plan.
 You might consider going into the settings of your smartphone and turning off “cellular data” and only using Wifi to make Facetime and other internet-based calls.
-There is Wifi at Coconut Cottage.
+There is great Wifi at Coconut Cottage.

 What should I expect?

 Jamaica is truly a world away.
 Its natural beauty is breathtaking and its people charming and laid back.
 Time slows down.
 To enjoy your time on the island, you must come prepared for this.
-Learn more about why you’ll fall in love with Montego Bay.
+With its laid-back island pace, you’ll fall in love with Montego Bay and the people who live there.

 During Your Stay at Coconut Cottage in Montego Bay